Everett, MA Workers’ Compensation Lawyer

 What is Workers’ Compensation in Everett, MA?

-Instead of requiring lawsuits and fault, Workers’ Compensation sees employers pay damages to injured victims regardless of who was at fault.
+Instead of requiring lawsuits and fault, Workers’ Compensation sees carriers pay damages to injured victims regardless of who was at fault.
 One of the only exceptions to this is that Workers’ Compensation does not pay for injuries that an employee caused themselves intentionally or while under the effects of drugs or alcohol on the job.

-In addition to Workers’ Compensation, injured workers can also file a lawsuit against at-fault parties who are not their employer or a coworker.
+In addition to Workers’ Compensation, injured workers can also file a lawsuit against at-fault parties who are not their employer or coworkers.
 Our Workers’ Compensation lawyers can help you determine if this applies to your situation, but it might give you the ability to sue vendors, customers, or passers-by who caused your workplace injury.

 What Injuries Does Workers’ Compensation Cover in Everett, MA?